Sweet and Sour Chicken Puri (Indian Takeaway Style)

 Step 1: Curry

-Heat the curry broth in a small pot until piping hot.
-Add 3-4 tablespoons of the broth to a pan over a medium heat.
-Add the garlic ginger paste, tomato puree, chilli powder, methi, fresh coriander and salt.
+Heat 180 millilitres curry broth in a small pot until piping hot.
+Add 1/3 of the broth to a curry pan or frying pan over medium heat.
+Add 1/2 teaspoon garlic ginger paste1/2 teaspoon tomato puree1/4 teaspoon mild red chilli powder1/2 teaspoon methi leaves1 small handful fresh coriander leavesand Pinch sea salt.
 Mix well, bring to the boil and simmer for 1-2 minutes.
-Add half of the remaining curry broth and the cooked chicken and mix well.
+Add another 1/3 of the remaining curry broth and 5-6 pieces cooked chicken / chicken tikka and mix well.
 Simmer for another 1-2 minutes.
 Add the remaining curry broth, mix well and simmer for another 2-3 minutes.

-Add the ketchup, mango chutney and lemon juice and mix well.
-In a small bowl, mix the beetroot powder and water and add to the simmering sauce.
+Add 1 tablespoon tomato ketchup1 teaspoon mango chutney and 1 teaspoon fresh lemon juice and mix well.
+In a small bowl, mix 1/2 teaspoon beetroot powder and 1 tablespoon water and add to the simmering sauce.
 Simmer for 1 minute or until the sauce has reached your desired consistency.

 I hope you’ll try this sweet and sour chicken puri recipe.
 If you do, let me know in the comments below how it went!